 - Played straight on Rules of Engagement with Jeff and Audrey not only unable to have children but having major trouble with surrogates.

 - Very much in force in Saving Hope.
 Both Maggie and Alex get pregnant even though they definitely do not want kids (at least, not yet).
-Maggie's leads to a Convenient Miscarriage; it's currently unclear what will happen with Alex.
+Maggie's leads to a Convenient Miscarriage; Alex decides to carry the baby to term and keep it (with plenty of Mama's Baby, Papa's Maybe hijinks.)
 On the flip side, Dawn decides she wants to have a baby (with Charlie) and remains completely convinced that she will have no trouble conceiving even though she's past optimum child-bearing age.
 Dawn is completely crushed when the OB tells her that her eggs are not viable.

 - Played hilariously straight on Scrubs, where J.D. accidentally impregnated his girlfriend without even having sex with her (he didn't have a condom, and he didn't want to get her pregnant), Jordan and Dr. Cox had Jack with their relationship being little more than a booty call, and Jennifer Dylan after Dr. Cox had two vasectomies.
 Turk and Carla, on the other hand, had to both have fertility tests and counseling before they finally had Izzy.